insect-morphology/intro/README.md

 # intro
-Notes for an introductary course
+Notes for an introductory course